New state-of-the-art building for ANU Research School of Social Sciences

 It has been designed as a ‘building in the park,’ utilising materials such as timber, glass and concrete to exude a timeless quality while being able to adapt to future workplace, teaching and learning advancements.

-A Works Approval application will be lodged with the National Capital Authority by the middle of September, for consideration of the proposed new building and surrounding landscape.
+A Works Approval application is pending submission to the National Capital Authority, for consideration of the proposed new building and surrounding landscape.
 This application will include more comprehensive site establishment plans to deal with the considerable traffic and pedestrian impacts along Ellery Crescent during the construction phase.

 Pauline Griffin Building